codio/knowledge/source/instructors/setupcourses/bulk-assignment-update.rst

 You have the ability to perform a bulk update for various assignment settings, including start date/time of the assignment, closing date/time of the assignment, action when assignment closes, due dates and penalties.
 For more information about these settings, see :ref:`Assignment Duration <assignment-duration>`, :ref:`Prime Assignment Containers <prime-assignment-containers>` and :ref:`Virtual Coach <enable-vc-bulk>` settings using a CSV file.

 Before you begin, make sure to download the csv template file.
-You can download the csv template file of your course from  “Download Assignment Information setting” present in the “Assignment settings” in the  “Bulk Settings area”.
+You can download the csv template file of your course from  “Download Assignment Information” present in the “Assignment settings” in the  “Bulk Settings area”.
 You can update the fields as per your requirement(s) and use that csv file to update the assignment settings.
 Here is a sample screenshot of the csv template: